ieee-vgtc/ieeevis.org/content/info/registration/conference-registration.md

 This year brings challenges, but also opportunities.
 While we are saddened by the fact that we cannot be together in Salt Lake City, we are excited by the opportunity a virtual format brings us to expand our community.
 Even virtual conferences have costs, and hence registration fees are a necessity.
 To encourage new attendees and ensure maximum exposure for our various content presenters, we have made conference participation for conference attendees free while charging a fee for our content providers.

 We invite registrants requiring support due to special circumstances to apply for the use of the [diversity and inclusivity funds](/year/2020/info/inclusion-and-diversity/diversity-scholarship) and/or limited [fee waiver funds](#fee-waiver) (as appropriate), which may be used to offset registration costs.
 This model, while imperfect, aims at making sure that we keep running a vibrant and fiscally healthy conference even during these difficult times.
 Note that this year (only), the registration will be attached to content-items (e.g. papers, short papers, posters, panel organization, etc.).
-For each content-item presented at IEEE VIS 2020, only one author is required to register.
-We have created a tier system to catalog the various content-items and the associated registration costs.
+Only one author in the case of papers, short papers and similar documents which are considered content-items must register.
+Workshops and panels are considered separately.
 For further information, please see our [Registration FAQ](#registration-faqs).

 All attendees need to register online in advance.

-The early registration period for the Virtual IEEE VIS 2020 lasts until **September 30, 2020**.
+The early registration period for the Virtual IEEE VIS 2020 lasts until **October 9th, 2020**.
 Afterwards the standard registration fees apply.

-**To register, talk to TINA, our AI Assistant or** <a class="button" href="javascript:eventFire(document.getElementById('frame-launcher-btn'), 'click');"> REGISTER HERE</a>
+**To register, talk to our AI Assistant ** <a class="button" href="javascript:eventFire(document.getElementById('frame-launcher-btn'), 'click');"> TINA </a>